Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Nonconvex high-dimensional high-frequency regression

-We note that the upper left term has the same form as the pre-averaging realized volatility (PRV) \citep{christensen2010pre, jacod2009microstructure}, which can be one of the estimators for $\bSigma_u(t)=\bnu_{u}(t)\bnu_{u}^{\top}(t)$.
-However, we cannot guarantee that $\nabla^2 {\mathcal{L}}_{i}(\btheta)$ is positive semidefinite due to the bias adjustment, which implies that the objective function ${\mathcal{L}}_{i}(\btheta) + \eta \left\| \btheta \right\| _{1}$ can be unbounded from below.
-To handle the unbounded problem, we impose a constraint on $\btheta$, such as $\| \btheta \|_{1} \leq \rho$, for the nonconvex optimization problem \eqref{ins_beta}.
-Theorem \ref{Thm1} shows that the instantaneous coefficient estimator $\hat{\bbeta}_{i \Delta_n}$ is consistent when we choose appropriate values for $\rho$ and $\eta$.
 To estimate the integrated coefficient, we can consider the integration of $\hat{\bbeta}_{i \Delta_n}$.
-However, $\hat{\bbeta}_{i \Delta_n}$ is biased due to the regularization, so their integration fails to enjoy the law of large number property.
+However, $\hat{\bbeta}_{i \Delta_n}$ is biased due to the regularization, so their integration fails to enjoy the law of large numbers property.
 In other words, while the integration has the same convergence rate as $\hat{\bbeta}_{i \Delta_n}$, the convergence rate is not fast enough.
 To obtain a faster convergence rate, we apply the debiasing scheme to each value of $\hat{\bbeta}_{i \Delta_n}$ as follows.
 We first estimate the inverse instantaneous idiosyncratic volatility matrix $\bOmega(i \Delta_n)=\bSigma_{u}^{-1}(i \Delta_n)$ based on the following constrained $\ell_1$-minimization for inverse matrix estimation (CLIME) \citep{cai2011constrained}:

 where $\tau$ is the tuning parameter that will be specified in Theorem \ref{Thm2}.
 Using the inverse instantaneous volatility matrix estimator $\hat{\bOmega}_{i \Delta_n}$, we adjust the instantaneous coefficient estimator $\hat{\bbeta}_{i \Delta_n}$ as follows: